top of page

 He has performed with orchestras in Seattle, Portland, Salem, Renton, and Puyallup since making his debut at age 15 with Prokofiev’s Piano Concerto No. 1.
 In the 2016-17 season, he performed Chopin's e minor Piano Concerto with musicians of the Oregon Symphony and Oregon Ballet Theater Orchestras with Conductor Niel DePonte.

-Aaron has enjoyed a diverse education by attending Interlochen's Piano Institute, The Colburn Piano Seminar, Cazadero Music camp, and Young Musicians and Artists camp during the summers of his teenage years.
-He also studied at the Seattle Conservatory of Music and the Colburn School: Young Artists Academy for pre college.
-His private teachers have included Mark Salman, Mark Westcott, Chris Engebretson, and Peter Brownlee.
+Aaron enjoyed a diverse pre-college musical education by attending Interlochen's Piano Institute, The Colburn Piano Seminar, Cazadero Music camp, and Young Musicians and Artists camp during the summers of his teenage years.
+He also studied at the Seattle Conservatory of Music and the Colburn School: Young Artists Academy in his teen years.
+His regular private teachers have included Mark Salman, Mark Westcott, Santiago Rodriquez, Naoko Takao, Chris Engbretson, Renato Fabbro and Peter Brownlee.

 bottom of page